 There’s something wonderfully glamorous about foil printing.
 You’ve most likely seen gold foil stamps, and what’s more glamorous than glittering gold?
-From wedding invitations to business cards, foil stamping will add flair to any stationery (although we do think it looks pretty great on wedding invitations in particular!).
+From wedding invitations online to business cards, foil stamping will add flair to any stationery (although we do think it looks pretty great on wedding invitations in particular!).
 If you’ve ever found yourself squinting at a foil pressed invite and scratching your head, don’t worry.
 Turns out, it’s a pretty complicated process.
 We did some research.
 Well, our name is Paperlust, right?
 We wouldn’t want you to get foil printing confused with letterpress printing.
 Here’s some history of the foil press and how it works.

 Foil printing goes back thousands of years.
 In a time before Gutenberg’s press, the process was done completely by hand.
 It took a skilled artist, molten gold and lots of time to create the gold-leafed books of days gone by.
 After sizing a book up, gold leaves were hand laid onto the selected area.
 The book cover was then placed in a hot-stamping press which was powered by gas.
 Luckily in the Middle Ages, there wasn’t a huge demand for books.
 You know, because people couldn’t read.